-- But first a quick survey: - · How did you find out about tonight's meeting? - · Who is undecided about joining FLL? - Who is a rookie who has decided to join but needs more information? - · Who is looking for a team to join? - · Who is looking for team members? - · Who's a veteran looking for info on this year? - Is there anyone here from outside the Los Altos area?
+- But first a quick survey:

+- · How did you find out about tonight's meeting?

+- · Who is undecided about joining FLL?

+- Who is a rookie who has decided to join but needs more information?

+- · Who is looking for a team to join?

+- · Who is looking for team members?

+- Is there anyone here from outside the Los Altos area?

 - Introduction To FIRST and FLL

-- · Los Altos Robotics Organization
+- Los Altos Robotics Organization

 - How To Participate

-- Student Perspective
+- Student Perspective / Project Demo

 - · Question & Answer

 - · Lab tour